Aashish1809/DevIncept_Python/final.md

 <b> List </b>
 </br>
 <p align="justify">
 Lists are a very useful variable type in Python.
 A list can contain a series of values.
 List variables are declared by using brackets [ ] following the variable name.
 All lists in Python are zero-based indexed.
-When referencing a member or the length of a list the number of list elements is always the number shown plus one.
-Assigning data to a specific element of the list can be done using an index into the list.
+When referencing a member or the length of a list, the number of list elements is always the number shown plus one.
+Assigning data to a specific element of the list can be done using an index of the list.
 The list index starts at zero.
 Lists aren’t limited to a single dimension.
-Although most people can’t comprehend more than three or four dimensions lists having multiple dimensions can be declared by separating it with commas.
+Although most people can’t comprehend more than three or four dimensions, lists having multiple dimensions can be declared by separating it with commas.
 </p>
 <b> List Functions</b>
 <p align="justify">
 <b> append() </b> method adds an item to the end of the list.
 The method takes a single argument which is added to the end of list.
 The argument can be a number, string, dictionary, another list, and so on.
 </p>
 <p align="justify">
 <b> index() </b> method returns the index of the specified element in the list.
 The list index() method can take a maximum of three arguments, element which is the element to be searched,  start(optional) which is the index from which the search starts and end(optional) which is the index at which the search should stop.
 The list index() method returns the index of the given element in the list.
 If the element is not found, a ValueError exception is raised.
-One important thing the note is that index() method only returns the first occurrence of the matching element.
+One important thing to note is that index() method only returns the first occurrence of the matching element.
 </p>
 <p align="justify">
 <b> insert() </b> method inserts an element to the list at the specified index.
 The insert() method takes two parameters, index which indicates the position at which new element has to be inserted and element which is the element to be inserted in the list.
 If index is 0, the element is inserted at the beginning of the list.
 If index is 3, the index of the inserted element will be 3 (4th element in the list).
 All the elements after index are shifted to the right.
 </p>
 <p align="justify">
 <b> count() </b> method returns the number of times the specified element appears in the list.
-The count() method takes a single argument, element, the elements whose number of occurances need to be counted.
+The count() method takes a single argument, element, the element's whose number of occurances need to be counted.
 The count() method returns the number of times element appears in the list.
 </p>
 <p align="justify">
 <b> remove() </b> method removes the first matching element (which is passed as an argument) from the list.
 The remove() method takes a single element as an argument and removes it from the list.
 If the element doesn't exist, it throws ValueError: list.remove(x): x not in list exception.